 I stained the shelves using Golden Oak stain, then secured them to the cleats using 1-1/2″ screws.
 If properly sanded, Golden Oak looks amazing on pine!

 This is a truly easy project that works well in any room.
-Here are a few tips before cutting into drywall to add shelving of your own:
+Here are a few tips before cutting into drywall to add DIY built in shelves of your own:

 - Use a stud finder to mark the studs.

 - Use caution when removing drywall for shelving because there may be electrical wiring behind it!

 - Remember that drywall can always be replaced.